jasmineelkins/library/README.md

 STRETCH GOALS:

+- user can import goodreads data _JAS THURSDAY_
 - recommendations based on genre
 - user can add custom-named shelves
 - pagination - show 10 results from API, click next to see 10 more
-- how to import data from excel sheets????
 - import top bestseller's list & generate collection on home page
-- user can import goodreads data

 LEARNINGS: